reiryuki/DTSX-Ultra-ZTE-A2020G-Pro-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from ZTE A2020G Pro (P855A01)
 - Post process type soundfx
-- Changing build product and product model, may break your platform apps and features functionality
+- Changing ro.build.product and ro.product.model, may break your platform apps and features functionality

 ## Not Compatible with
 - Mi Music or any player that forcing compress offload playback